Henry Sandon

 Henry George Sandon (10 August 1928 – 25 December 2023) was an English antiques expert, television personality, author and lecturer who specialised in ceramics and was a notable authority on Royal Worcester porcelain.
 He was the curator of the Dyson Perrins Museum for many years.

 Early life

-Sandon was born on 10 August 1928 in the East End of London.
-He was the son of Italian-born Augusto Sandoni and his English wife Clara (née Mellish).
-Due to his father's background as a dog trainer for films, he had an early career as a child actor in silent films, with a leading role in The Cockney Kid.
+Sandon was born as Henry George Sandoni on 10 August 1928 in the East End of London when his family lived at 2, Bedford Street (now Cavell Street), Whitechapel.
+He was the son of Italian-born Augusto Sandoni (born 21 March 1891 Castelfranco dell'Emilia, Modena, Emilia-Romagna), and his English wife Clara (née Mellish) from Marylebone.
+Due to his waiter father's later work as a dog trainer for films, he had an early career as a child actor in silent films, with a leading role in The Cockney Kid.
 Sandon was evacuated to Buckinghamshire during the Second World War and finished his schooling at the Royal Grammar School, High Wycombe.
 He then studied at the Guildhall School of Music and became a singer and music teacher at the Royal Grammar School Worcester and a lay clerk in the Worcester Cathedral Choir.